 The Master of Arts in Liberal Studies (MALS) degree program promotes an interdisciplinary approach to graduate education by offering a diverse set of humanities and social science tracks.
 This program is designed for students who want to pursue advanced understanding of the nature of societal values and ideals that influence the human condition in the context of past and present human behavior and institutions.
 Students can choose from one of the following tracks:

 - 1. English

 - 2. Community Development (Sociology)

 - 3. Globalization Studies (Political Science and Geography)

 - 4. History

-- 5. Interdisciplinary Studies
+- 5. Interdisciplinary Studies (2 or more subject areas)

 Admissions Requirements